 I want to be careful here.
 There's real research and there's the "pu-erh cures everything" nonsense you find on random tea blogs.
 I'll stick to the studies that actually went through peer review.

-Gut bacteria composition: Huang et al. (2019, Nature Communications) looked at pu-erh consumption in human subjects and found it was associated with changes in bile acid metabolism and a shift in gut bacterial populations — specifically, increased Bacteroidetes (the phylum linked to efficient carbohydrate metabolism).
+Gut bacteria composition: According to Huang et al. (2019, Nature Communications), pu-erh consumption in human subjects was associated with changes in bile acid metabolism and a shift in gut bacterial populations — specifically, increased Bacteroidetes (the phylum linked to efficient carbohydrate metabolism).
 This wasn't a tiny study; it was well-designed and published in one of the most respected journals in science.
 The catch: effects varied between individuals, and the study used a specific dosage over a specific period.
 One cup a day for three days won't replicate these results.

 Lipid metabolism: Several Chinese clinical trials (compiled in a 2016 meta-analysis in Food & Function) found that regular pu-erh consumption was associated with modest reductions in LDL cholesterol and triglycerides.
 The proposed mechanism involves those lovastatin-like compounds produced during fermentation.
 "Modest" is the key word — we're talking 5–10% reductions in controlled settings, not a substitute for statins if your doctor has prescribed them.